 Have you ever wondered which eyedrops are the best for your eyes?
 There are so many eye drops to choose from that it can be overwhelming.
 Here is a shortlist of some of our top drop choices.

-While there are many different drops, and some work better for certain people, we really like Refresh and Systane.
+While there are many different drops, and some work better for certain people, we really like Refresh and Systane for dry eyes.
 That is not to say that others aren’t good, but these are a really good starting point.
 Refresh and Systane also come in many different options.
 Typically, a regular artificial tear is good for during the day and can be used up to 4 times a day.
-If you find yourself using them more often, switch to a preservative-free tear.
+If you find yourself using them more often, switch to a preservative-free tear eye drop.
 If your eyes are extremely dry, consider trying a thicker tear or even an ointment like refresh celluvisc or refresh PM.
+Contact our Dry Eye Clinic to schedule an appointment to discuss which of these dry eye drops are right for you.

 Eyedrops for Allergies